Example: Using GuestOS debos

 Install debian as follows:

-debootstrap stretch /setup
+debootstrap trixie /setup --include=ssh

 exit